rishighan/rishighan-angular/README.md

 # rishighan-angular
-Personal website on AngularJS and Mongo
+Personal website on AngularJS and mongodb